Biography of Samuel Simon Loeb

 Loeb decided to relocate to San Francisco, as did the parent company, Seattle Brewing & Malting, in the belief that Prohibition would never be approved nationally.
 A new Rainier plant was built, but Samuel decided to skip the production phase in favor of marketing his beer.

-In 1915, the Old German Lager Brewing Co. was in business.
-Loeb contracted for the brewing and Bottling of his "Old German Lager," a beer already familiar to San Franciscans.
+Old German Lager Brewing Co. was in business.
+Loeb leased part of the plant of the Oakland Brewing & Malting Co. to produce his "Old German Lager," a beer already familiar to San Franciscans.
 He was assisted by his son, Sidney, who served as the company's vice-president, while Samuel assumed the position of president.

 By 1918 Loeb dropped the word "German" from the firm's name, no doubt due to the anti-German sentiment from the war in Europe.
 So it was now the Old Lager Brewing Co., and their beer became "Old Original Lager" but with an identical brown label.